Christian M. 8 min read

 No system is ever perfect, and the airborne nature of AWEs have some challenges that wind turbines don’t face:

-• Requires significant airspace: The higher the operational height of the AWE, the longer the tether and the airspace that the kite utilizes to produce energy.
+• Requires significant airspace: The higher the operational height of the AWE, the longer the tether and the airspace that the kite utilises to produce energy.
 The tether is essentially the radius of the volume within where the kite operates, often flying in an acrobatic fashion as is dictated by the wind conditions.

 • Vulnerability to lightning strikes: The system’s height and connection to Earth mean that any system needs to be designed to resist lightning strikes.

-What are the best AWE (kite) designs in 2022?
+What are the best AWE (kite) designs in 2024?

 SkySails (Germany)